sunnysihao/xtreme1/README.md

 #### Upload data

-You can use this method to push data to a dataset by using a local path or URL.
+A method for pushing data to a dataset by using a local path or URL.

 This method always returns a serial number, which is used to query the upload status.